 WP3 Final Report on Cooperation in cross-border mobility in the Alpine region

 CIPRA International, as project partner in the ARPAF Project "CrossBorder", has conducted a collection and analysis of eleven cooperation models for cross-border commuter mobility in the Alpine Region.
 Looking for examples for management and governance best practices, key stakeholders from within these high-potential cooperation models were interviewed focusing on how co-operation across borders works in practice.
 Thus, clarity in structures, responsibilities, partners' legal statuses, and political encouragement; quality and commonality in relationships and objectives; as well as a give-and-take mentality and subsidiarity were identified as success factors in cross-border cooperation.
 Notwithstanding, several legal, interpersonal, functional, and content related aspects were identified as major challenges in cross-border mobility cooperation in the Alpine Region.

 A toolbox that encompassed concrete measures for enterprises to encourage sustainable commuter mobility has been developed, with the focus on (1) organizational measures and incentive systems, (2) infrastructure measures and (3) information, actions and campaigns.

-Survey of the mobility behaviors is the first step towards the definition of adequate measures of enterprise mobility management and to assess the success of initiatives as well as to raise awareness among employees.
-The toolbox proposes several best practice examples and implementation guidelines to support sustainable commuter mobility in companies, e.g. management of parking spaces, collaboration with public transport providers, logistical measures etc..
+Surveying mobility behaviors is the first step towards the definition of adequate measures of enterprise mobility management and to assess the success of initiatives as well as to raise awareness among employees.
+The toolbox proposes several best practice examples and implementation guidelines to support sustainable commuter mobility in companies, e.g. management of parking spaces, collaboration with public transport providers, logistical measures, etc.